Not for Sale: The SAVE Act

 The Stop Advertising Victims of Exploitation (SAVE) Act

 As a mother, I believe we have a moral obligation to stop the devastating consequences of human trafficking where innocent children are dragged into the dark abyss of sex slavery.
 During my time as a United States Ambassador, I was exposed firsthand to the horrors of human trafficking on an international level.
-But never in my wildest dreams did I ever think human trafficking was so rampant in the United States of America, in our neighborhoods, school districts and faith communities.
+But never in my wildest dreams did I think sex trafficking was so rampant in the United States of America, in our neighborhoods, school districts and faith communities.

 Summary of the SAVE Act:

 - Through easily accessible websites that advertise the victims of sex trafficking, predators can go online and have child prostitutes sent to their hotel rooms as easily as if they were ordering a pizza.